 Helping patients and families cope with the stress related to a cancer diagnosis is one of the most important services our oncology social workers can provide.
 The Cancer Institute’s social workers are Masters-level, trained and licensed clinical social workers who specialize in working with people with cancer.
 They help patients and their families address issues such as trouble sleeping; worries about the future; medical costs and job concerns; and how to talk with family, friends, and co-workers about their experience.
 For more information or to make a referral, call (207) 396-8565 or (207) 396-7294.

-The MaineHealth Learning Resource Center (LRC) offers many community health education programs and has an extensive library of books and DVDs for patients and families.
-The LRCs are in Falmouth and Scarborough.
-Also, professional health educators are available to help patients with their health information needs.
-For more information, please call toll-free (866) 609-5183 or visit the Learning Resource Center.
+The MaineHealth Learning Resource Center offers cancer education for patients and families and has an extensive library of books and DVDs.
+Professional health educators are available to answer your specific questions.
+For more information, please call toll-free 866-609-5183 or visit the Learning Resource Center.

 Two financial counselors are available to provide assistance to patients, including those with:

 - Requests for help applying for MaineCare or any applicable Federal programs